makuke1234/atto/README.md

 [![Total downloads](https://img.shields.io/github/downloads/makuke1234/atto/total)](https://github.com/makuke1234/atto/releases)
 ![C version](https://img.shields.io/badge/version-C99-blue.svg)

-Yet another text editor ought to be as simple as possible (following the KISS principle).
-It is purely written in C and is designed to be used solely on Microsoft Windows (relies on Win32 API).
+Yet another text editor ought to be as simple/small as possible (following the KISS principle).
+It is purely written in C and it's designed to be used solely on Microsoft Windows (relies on Win32 API).
 MinGW-32 GCC has been used as the compiler.

 # Obtaining